boonya/rtsp-video-recorder/README.md

 sudo apt install -y ffmpeg
 ```

-If you prefer different package manager or work on different linux distro use appropriate to your system command.
+If you prefer different package manager or work on different linux distr use appropriate to your system command.

 ## Installation